 5. You will experience greater self-esteem.

-With rare exception, the No.1 thing I sense from people who have lost weight is an increase in their self-esteem.
+With rare exceptions, the number-one thing I sense from people who have lost weight is an increase in their self-esteem.
 They smile more.
 They are happier.
 They are proud of themselves.
 Looking good physically equals feeling good mentally and emotionally.
 When we employ the discipline required to get our weight under control, we feel great about ourselves—and rightly so!

 6. You will be more confident.